 Try to keep the theme the same on your social media accounts and website.
 This will make it easier for your fans to identify you on different platforms.

-The short description is similar to a tag line with one or two sentences describing a business.
+The short description resembles a tagline with one or two sentences describing a business.

 Try to be creative and use words that describe your artistic style.

 Your Facebook “about page” is similar to your website’s about page.

 Your “about page is where you will tell your fans more about your mission, vision, and your artwork.

 Your Facebook page is a great way to separate work themes or work-in-progress images by uploading your work under photos.

 Create different categories for different subjects and work in progress.

 To create an Album, click Photos on the left side of your profile page, then click Create Album.